 Flamingos, Ostriches, and Other Birds

-Flamingos were so prevalent in Florida, especially as yard ornaments, lol, that of course we sought them out first!
+Flamingos were so prevalent in Florida, especially as yard ornaments, lol, that, of course, we sought them out first!
 Flamingos are one of those creatures that makes me fairly certain that God has a sense of humor.
 I mean, that pink color and the knee that bends backward, just hilarious!
 Although on this trip to Zoo Atlanta I learned that the “knee” is actually the ankle and the knee itself is much higher on the leg.
 Who knew?
-Apparently Flamingos can also live more than 50 years so there’s one more reason they are not pet material.
-Learn more about Flamingos.
+Apparently, Flamingos can also live more than 50 years so there’s one more reason they are not pet material.

 Ostriches are another of those, “God sure is funny” creatures.
-They kind of look like the bird-version of a ballerina with their long slender legs and fluffy “tu-tu” middle.
+They look like the bird-version of a ballerina with their long slender legs and fluffy “tu-tu” middle.
 At Zoo Atlanta the Ostriches are in the same African Safari exhibit as the giraffes (which y’all know I LOVED) and the zebras.
 We spent far more time at this exhibit than anywhere else.
 They didn’t do much while we were there but one day I want to see them run because they can run up to 40mph!
 Can you imagine seeing that?
 How cool!
-Learn more about Ostriches.